meteatamel/genai-beyond-basics/samples/grounding/vertexai-search/README.md

 # Grounding with your own data with Vertex AI Search

-In this sample, you'll learn how to use Vertex AI Search to ground LLM with your own data.
+In this sample, you'll learn how to use Vertex AI Search to ground LLM with your own private data.
 More specifically, you'll:

 1. Ask the LLM questions about a fictional vehicle, Cymbal Starlight 2024, and see that it cannot answer questions.